 - FSX model includes V-C self-shadowing (effect requires FSX SP2, DX10 preview mode)

 - authentic virtual cockpit with animations and mousable controls

-- authentic all-xml 2D panel, custom pop-ups for autopilot and radios, fully mousable
+- the authentic all-XML 2D panel, custom pop-ups for autopilot and radios, fully mousable

-- automatic (on throttle) afterburner visual effect with corresponding performance boost
+- automatic (on the throttle) afterburner visual effect with the corresponding performance boost

 - animated canopy (shift-e)

 - highly authentic flight model with a checklist

 - v-c rain effects (FS9 only)

 Founded in 1999 by Phil Perrott and originally named Alphasim who developed freeware aircraft for FS2004/FSX.
 Now rebranded as Virtavia who now publish payware add-ons for Microsoft Flight Simulator X and Prepar3D based on the old heavily modified Alphasim stock.